Rian-Ismael/Microservices/README.md

 # Microservices
-Building the user-microservice and email-microservice
+Building the user-microservice and email-microservice, and implementing asynchronous communication between them using messaging with rabbitMQ, implementing sending emails with SMTP from Gmail...